sobirjonovs/laravel-rabbit/README.md

 - `config/amqp.php` - RabbitMQ settings
 - `config/rabbit_events.php` - Write methods what they are responsible for the events dispatched from another microservice
-- `app/Providers/RabbitServicePRovider` - Write queues what to be declared at runtime

 # Examples